breakspear/bdtoolkit/README.md

 # Brain Dynamics Toolbox

-##Version 2017a
+##Version 2017b

-The Brain Dynamics Toolbox provides a convenient graphical user interface for exploring dynamical systems in MATLAB.
+The [Brain Dynamics Toolbox](http://bdtoolbox.blogspot.com) provides a convenient graphical user interface for exploring dynamical systems in MATLAB.
 Users implement their own dynamical equations (as matlab scripts) and use the toolbox graphical interface to view phase portraits and other plots in real-time.
 The same models can also be run as MATLAB scripts without the graphics interface.
 The toolbox includes solvers for Ordinary Differential Equations (ODE), Delay Differential Equations (DDE) and Stochastic Differential Equations (SDE).
 The plotting tools are modular so that users can create custom plots according to their needs.
 Custom solver routines can also be used.
 The user interface is designed for dynamical systems with large numbers of variables and parameters, as is often the case in dynamical models of the brain.
 Hence the name, *Brain Dynamics Toolbox*.

 ## Download
 Dowload the latest release from the [bdtoolkit](https://github.com/breakspear/bdtoolkit/releases) repository on GitHub